California

 Nevada

 Business Loop I-80 through Verdi forms a 4.5 mile arc from Exit 5 west to Exit 1.
 The eastbound beginning starts at Exit 2, while the southernmost extent comprises a west side frontage road to I-80.
-The business route runs concurrent with semi-signed Nevada 425.
+The business route runs concurrent with the partially signed Nevada State Route 425.

 Supplemental signs reference the business loop in each direction of the Interstate 80 mainline.

-The Reno-Sparks business route from I-80 follows an east-west alignment on Fourth Street in Reno and Victorian Drive in Sparks.
-Beginning at Exit 12, the business loop follows a commercialized stretch of Keystone Avenue south from I-80 to 4th Street.
+The Reno-Sparks business route from I-80 follows Fourth Street in Reno and Victorian Drive in Sparks.
+Beginning at Exit 12, the business loop lines a commercialized stretch of Keystone Avenue south from I-80 to 4th Street.
 Business Loop I-80 then follows 4th Street (old U.S. 40) east with local maintenance through Downtown Reno to the Sparks city line at Galletti Way.
 There it becomes SR 647 (Prater Way) through a diamond interchange (Exit 16) with Interstate 80.

 The remainder of the route in Sparks parallels I-80 just to the north along Victorian Avenue.
 The east end ties into the McCarron Boulevard (SR 659) parclo interchange (Exit 19) with Interstate 80.